ibmresilient/resilient-community-apps/fn_rest_api/README.md

 # REST methods: "GET", "HEAD", "POST", "PUT", "DELETE", "OPTIONS" and "PATCH".
 Defaults to GET method
 inputs.rest_api_method  = method if method and method in SUPPORTED_REST_METHODS else REST_METHODS[0]

-# Time in seconds to wait before timingout request.
+# Time in seconds to wait before timing-out request.
 Default: 60 seconds.
 inputs.rest_api_timeout = timeout if timeout else None

 # Request headers used for Authorization.
 Refer to ``DICT/JSON FORMAT`` section for more information.